AmirFone/Start-up-studio-codebase/README.md

-# Start of Studio Repository
+# Startup Studio Repository

-This repository contains the initial iterations of code for the Start of Studio class.
+This repository contains the initial iterations of code for the Startup Studio class.

 ## Description